MeowcaTheoRange/Dizzy-AU/story/human-readable/AAH-AAI_MilesHouse.md

 ### Miles Prower

-> *Miles stays silent, and Silver leaves, properly closing the door.*

 > *Miles wakes up to his phone ringing.
 He stretches, itching his head.* "who the hell..." *He looks to his phone, which displays the name "Silver".*

 > "...oh, it's Silver." *Miles sighs, grabbing the phone and picking up the call.*